 - 27.27.1 Majority.
 Unless this Constitution provides otherwise, any matter will be decided by a simple majority of those Members voting and present in the room at the time the question was put. - 27.27.2 Chair's Casting Vote.
 If there are equal numbers of votes for and against, the Chair will have a second or casting vote.
 There will be no restriction on how the Chair chooses to exercise a casting vote. - 27.27.3 Method of Voting.
 Unless a recorded vote is demanded under Rule 27.26.4 the Chair will take the vote by show of hands or by use of the Council's electronic voting system if any, or if there is no dissent, by the affirmation of the meeting. - 27.27.4 Recorded Vote.
 If 9 Members present at the meeting demand it, the names for and against the motion or amendment or abstaining from voting will be taken down in writing and entered into the minutes. - 27.27.5 Right to Require Individual Vote to be Recorded.
-Where any Member requests it immediately after the vote is taken, their vote will be so recorded in the minutes to show whether they voted for or against the motion or abstained from voting. - 27.27.6 Voting on Appointments.
+Where any Member requests it immediately after the vote is taken, their vote will be so recorded in the minutes to show whether they voted for or against the motion or abstained from voting. - 27.27.6 When the outcome is 2 or fewer votes or will require the Chair to consider casting a deciding vote, a roll-call will be carried out in the same style of a recorded vote so the result is beyond question.
+The number of votes for each option will be noted in the minutes. - 27.27.7 Voting on Appointments.
 If there are more than 2 people nominated for any position to be filled and there is not a clear majority of votes in favour of one person, then the name of the person with the least number of votes will be taken off the list and a new vote taken.
 The process will continue until there is a majority of votes for one person.